Neochic/Woodlets/README.md

 # Woodlets [![Build Status](https://travis-ci.org/Neochic/Woodlets.svg)](https://travis-ci.org/Neochic/Woodlets)
 **Caution: This plugin is alpha.
 Everything might change at any time.
 Please do not use in production yet.
-However most of functionality is ready to be tested.
+However most of the functionality is ready to be tested.
 Feedback and feature requests are welcome!**

 Woodlets is a WordPress plugin that makes theme development more productive and fun.
 The main features are: